 When I stumbled through my first manuscript eleven years ago, I didn’t know much about scenes.
+I didn’t know how to write a scene.
 I didn’t know much about writing a book, come to think of it, but the best way to learn is to just do it.
 (And, of course, read up on the subject at places like The How To Write Shop.)

 Back then, I likely lacked specific scenes, with beginnings, middles, and ends.
 And conflicts.
 And maybe even identifiable points of view.
 I don’t know for sure because that manuscript was such a “learning experience” that I’ve blocked it out, never to lay eyes on it again.
 I hope. 🙂

 But no matter how you consider your book’s overall makeup, you do need scenes.
+You need to know how to write a scene.
 And you have to take it one scene at a time, whether you plan them all out before writing or just wing it as you write each one.
 As someone who plots only to the extent that I have a vague idea of the ending, the turning points, and a few highlights in between, I do my scene planning right before it’s time to write the first line of the scene.
 (Or sometimes I do it after I’ve written a few lines and it hits me I don’t know what the heck needs to happen in this scene.)

 You know that little burst of panic when faced with a blinking cursor and you have no idea what comes next?
 Yeah.
 That’s when it dawns on me that I need to either make my scene plan or check it.

 A few years ago, I developed a method of loose scene planning that works for me.
 I used to use index cards when I tried to be more of a plotter and write with more of a plan.
 I’d list all the scenes I knew were coming, in a vague sentence if necessary, sometimes even as vague as “love scene.”
 Sometimes more specific, like, “heroine tells hero about her mother’s death.”